 While acknowledging the crucial role schools play in educating future generations, members noted that they could not do it alone and needed support.
 The Commission therefore called on all players in the Welsh system – including parents, policymakers and the wider education community – to share responsibility for driving up standards.

-IIF is now an established learning hub for Wales that enables early years settings, schools and other organisations to share effective practice.
-In addition to an annual conference in March there is programme of events that provides IIF members with opportunities to meet, share and develop their own practice, learning from the experience of partner agencies and other settings.
+IIF is now an established learning hub in Wales that enables early years settings, schools and other organisations to share effective practice.
+There are a variety of events that provide IIF members with opportunities to meet, share and develop their own practice, learning from the experience of partner agencies and other settings.
+We are planning on rolling this out to all relevant settings through the UK during 2021.
+For 2021, all meetings will be carried out virtually via Zoom.

-Registered schools have unlimited access to the IIF Library of Effective Practice, which now holds more than 250 examples of how schools can work with families to improve outcomes.
-You can also become a subscriber to view activities online.
+Registered members have unlimited access to the IIF Library of Effective Practice, which now holds more than 450 examples of how schools and settings can work with families to improve outcomes.
 For information on this, or anything else, please contact us using the form below.